b-pardi/Research/BraTaDio_Fn/README.md

 - long term
     - error messages become window popups
         - like when trying to submit with selections that there are no data for
+    - investigate declaring new window objects in the column classes
     - document and comment the hell out of the code
     - maybe add marker size/type customizations
     - remove latex features